 - Please arrive on time, Sunday afternoon between 12pm 2pm. - Please park in the parking lot and back into your parking spot. - Scouts can use the restrooms and visit the Trading Post.
-The adult leader will check in at the camp office. - o Check-In Items: Official Roster from my.scouting.org / 3 copies of Medical Forms / Signed Waivers - After check-in, everyone will complete a camp tour and then head to the YHAO briefing on the back porch of the Tate-Daniels building (trading post). - At the briefing, you will meet your instructors and fellow scouts and learn about the itinerary for each day of your adventure.
+The adult leader will check in at the camp office.
+Check-In Items: Official Roster from my.scouting.org / 3 copies of Medical Forms / Signed Waivers - After check-in, everyone will complete a camp tour and then head to the YHAO Briefing. - At the briefing, you will meet your instructors and fellow scouts and learn about the itinerary for each day of your adventure.
 This is your chance to ask questions, check gear, and get to know your group before your adventure begins. - 5:00pm is Flags & Dinner, followed by an evening campfire which is optional for YHAO participants. - We recommend going to sleep at a responsible time, you have a fun adventure that begins in the morning.